Chris Fusaro

-Chris Fusaro (born 21 July 1989 in Kirkcaldy, Scotland) is a Scotland international rugby union player.
-He plays for Glasgow Warriors as a flanker.
+Chris Fusaro (born 21 July 1989 in Kirkcaldy, Scotland) was a Scotland international rugby union player.
+He played for Glasgow Warriors as a flanker.

 Rugby Union career

 Amateur career

 Early in 2007 he was among a group of boys who achieved a notable double in playing for two trophy-winning teams at Murrayfield in eight days – Bell Baxter High School beating Dollar Academy 20–8 in the Bell Lawrie Scottish Schools Cup final, and Howe of Fife winning the SRU Youth League final against Musselburgh by 27–14.

 He plays for Stirling County when not needed by the Warriors.

 Professional career

 Fusaro signed for Glasgow Warriors in summer 2010.

 He had to be patient in his first season at Warriors but he burst into the team in season 2011–12 establishing himself as a key component of the Glasgow pack, noted for his aggression and ball-winning ability at openside.

 He was voted Glasgow Warriors' 2011–12 Player of the Year by the club's fans (with 40% of the vote), having already been named Players' Player of the Season and the club's Player of the Season.

 He was rewarded with a contract extension that kept him at the club until the end of May 2014.

 He has now made over 100 appearances for the Warriors and is contracted till 2018.